-5 Though the Exchange and other options exchanges considered a streaming feed, it was determined that it would be more feasible to develop and implement an on demand service and that such a service would satisfy the goals of the initiative.
+&lt;sup>5 Though the Exchange and other options exchanges considered a streaming feed, it was determined that it would be more feasible to develop and implement an on demand service and that such a service would satisfy the goals of the initiative.

-6 The Exchange notes that in 2015, Livevol was acquired by CBOE Holdings, Inc., the ultimate parent company of the Chicago Board Options Exchange ("CBOE") and C2 Options Exchange ("C2").
+&lt;sup>6The Exchange notes that in 2015, Livevol was acquired by CBOE Holdings, Inc., the ultimate parent company of the Chicago Board Options Exchange ("CBOE") and C2 Options Exchange ("C2").

-7 For purposes of the Rule, an Official is an Officer of the Exchange or such other employee designee of the Exchange that is trained in the application of this Rule.
-See Rule 720(a)(3).
+&lt;sup>7 For purposes of the Rule, an Official is an Exchange staff member or contract employee designated as such by the Chief Regulatory Officer.
+See NOM Rules, Chapter V, Sec.
+6(a)(3).